 Some of the Deain family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Deain family to the New World and Oceana
+Migration of the Deain family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Deain family emigrate to North America: Stephen Deane who arrived on the 'Fortune', just one year after the arrival of the "Mayflower" in 1621.
 He built the first corn mill in New England.
 John Deane, his brother Walter and their wives arrived in New England in 1635.